SMS Compliance Masterclass

 Q. Do you sell lists?

 A. No, it’s bad practice to purchase and use a third party list.
-While it’s possible from certain providers to purchase lists, we do not do it.
+While it’s possible that certain providers purchase lists, we do not do it.
 We believe strongly in building your own list from scratch.
 Pre-purchased lists are expensive, and they anger recipients and lead to many opt-outs.